ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 ToDo: Give a more complete example;
 ToDo: How does a client figure out the mapping?

-For an MQTT client we envision the following steps to take place:
+In summary, for an MQTT client we envision the following steps to take place:
 1. Client sends a token request to AS for the requested topics (application groups) using the broker as the audience.
+AIF-MQTT data model for representing the requested scopes is described in Section 3 of the {{I-D.ietf-ace-mqtt-tls-profile}}.
 2. Client sends a token request to AS for the corresponding security groups for its application groups using the KDC as the audience.
+3. Client received Authorisation responses for its requests.
+In the authorisation response, the 'profile' claim is set to "mqtt_pubsub_app" as defined in {{iana-mqtt-profile}}.
-3. Client sends join requests to KDC to gets the keys for these security groups.
+4. Client sends join requests to KDC to gets the keys for these security groups.
-4. Client authorises to the Broker with the token (described in {{I-D.ietf-ace-mqtt-tls-profile}}).
+5. Client authorises to the Broker with the token (described in {{I-D.ietf-ace-mqtt-tls-profile}}).
-5. A Publisher Client sends PUBLISH messages for a given topic and protects the payload with the corresponding key for the associated security group.
+6. A Publisher Client sends PUBLISH messages for a given topic and protects the payload with the corresponding key for the associated security group.
 RS validates the PUBLISH message by checking the topic stored token.
-6. A Subscriber Client may send SUBSCRIBE messages with one or multiple topic filters.
+7. A Subscriber Client may send SUBSCRIBE messages with one or multiple topic filters.
 A topic filter may correspond to multiple topics.
 RS validates the SUBSCRIBE message by checking the stored token for the Client.

+Authorisation Server (AS) Discovery is defined in Section 2.2.6.1 of {{I-D.ietf-ace-mqtt-tls-profile}} for MQTT v5 clients (and not supported for MQTT v3 clients).

 # Security Considerations